NoushinP/SVG-Logo-Maker/README.md

-build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file]
+Build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file]

-GIVEN a command-line application that accepts user input WHEN I am prompted for text
+"GIVEN a command-line application that accepts user input WHEN I am prompted for text
 THEN I can enter up to three characters,